daveeS987/cookie-api-v2/README.md

 SECRET_KEY = "django-insecure-INSERT_NEW_SECRET_KEY_HERE"
 ```

-#### 5. Replace all occurences of "Xxxxx" and "xxxxx" with your new app name
+#### 5. Replace all occurences of "Cookie_Stand" and "cookie_stand" with your new app name

-- rename "xxxxx" folder to your new app name(use lower case).
-Example: xxxxx -> blog
+- rename "cookie_stand" folder to your new app name(use lower case).
+Example: cookie_stand -> blog
-- Do a global search of "Xxxxx" and replace all occurences with your app name
+- Do a global search of "Cookie_Stand" and replace all occurences with your app name
-  - (For this step, app name needs to be a capital word) Example: Xxxxx -> Blog
+  - (For this step, app name needs to be a capital word) Example: Cookie_Stand -> Blog
   - Make sure to select "Match Case" option.
 [Aa]
   - (There will only be 29 matches.
 If you see 44, you didn't check your case)
-- Do a global search of "xxxxx" and replace all occurences with your app name
+- Do a global search of "cookie_stand" and replace all occurences with your app name
-  - (For this step, app name needs to be a lower cased) Example: xxxxx -> blog
+  - (For this step, app name needs to be a lower cased) Example: cookie_stand -> blog
   - Make sure to select "Match Case" option.
 [Aa]
   - (There will only be 15 matches.
 If you see a differnt number, you didn't check your case)